-Financial award: Full-time members who complete their year of service receive a Segal AmeriCorps Education Award up to the maximum value of the Pell Grant for the award year in which the term of service is approved, to pay for college, graduate school, or to pay back qualified student loans; members who serve part time receive a partial Award.
-Award amount varies by type of student (full-time, half-time).
+Financial Award: Full-time members who complete their year of service receive a Segal AmeriCorps Education Award up to the maximum value of the Pell Grant for the award year in which the term of service is approved, to pay for college, graduate school, or to pay back qualified student loans; members who serve part time receive a partial Award.
+Award amount varies by type of student (i.e. full-time, half-time).
 Exact amounts are indicated on website.

 Contact: 1-888-575-7373, AFScholarship@ncld.org

-- Anne Ford: Graduating high school senior with a documented learning disability (not ADHD), overall grade point average (GPA) of 3.0 or higher on a 4 point scale (or equivalent); demonstrate financial need; be a U.S. Citizen; be enrolled as a senior in high school with the intention of pursuing a four-year undergraduate degree.
+Anne Ford: Graduating high school senior with a documented learning disability and/or ADHD, overall grade point average (GPA) of 3.0 or higher on a 4 point scale (or equivalent); demonstrate financial need; be a U.S. Citizen; be enrolled as a senior in high school with the intention of pursuing a 4-year undergraduate degree.

-- Allegra Ford Thomas: Be a graduating high school senior with a documented learning disorder who is planning to attend a two-year community college, trade/vocational school, or specialized LD program, participates in school and community activities, demonstrates financial need.
+Allegra Ford Thomas: Be a graduating high school senior with a documented learning disorder who is planning to attend a 2 year community college, trade/vocational school, or specialized LD program, participates in school and community activities, and demonstrates financial need.

 Institute of International Education

 1800 West Loop South, Suite 250